icyphox/site/pages/blog/mnml-browsing.md

 Where the `-e` flag is populated with the `XID`, by tabbed.
 Configuring Firefox-esque keybinds in tabbed's `config.h` is relatively easy.
-Once that's done---voilà!
+Once that's done -- voilà!
 A fairly sane, Vim-like browsing experience that's faster and has a smaller footprint than Firefox.

 ## Ad blocking